- Latest News From ASHRAE: Click here to read the latest news and recommendations from ASHRAE regarding Covid-19

 Do HEPA Filters Help?

 - While HEPA filters are excellent choices for trapping 99.97% of particles down to 0.3 microns in size, coronavirus is even smaller – between 0.06 and 0.14 microns.
-Therefore, filtration alone isn’t enough.
-ASHRAE recommends using UV-C disinfection, as well.
+Therefore, filtration alone may not be enough.
+ASHRAE recommends using UV-C disinfection, as well, which is available in some air purifiers and also sold as in-duct bulbs.

 UV Disinfection Systems